cross-solution/YawikDocs/source/installation.rst

 * php5-curl (only needed to install dependencies via composer)
 * php5-xsl (only needed to install dependencies via composer)

-The YAWIK development is done on Ubuntu 14.04 Linux.
+The YAWIK development is done on Ubuntu Linux.
+It is tested on Precise 12.04 and Trusty 14.04.
 There you can install the required apache, php and mongodb via:

 .. code-block:: sh

   aptitude install mongodb-server php5-mongo libapache2-mod-php5 php5-curl php5-xsl \
-                   php5-intl php5-common php5-cli php5-json php5 apache2
+                   php5-intl php5-common php5-cli php5-json php5 apache2 curl

 YAWIK should run on all operating systems, which support PHP.

-More Informations about installation of Mongo:
+More information about installation of Mongo:

 http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/